npm/rfcs/accepted/0000-workspaces.md

 │   ├── dep-a -> ./dep-a
 │   └── dep-b -> ./dep-b
 ├── dep-a
-│   └── node_modules
-│       └── dep-b -> ../../../node_modules/dep-b
 └── dep-b
 ```

-NOTE: The final implementation of the symlinking structure might differ from the examples laid out here (which are trying to be as illustrative as possible).
-Arborist might end up resolving all symlinks up to the actual place instead of creating a chain of symlinks.
+For the initial **workspaces** implementation, we're going to stick with **arborist**'s default algorithm that privileges **hoisting packages** but will place packages at nested `node_modules` whenever necessary.

 ### 3. Run commands across all child packages

-Make npm commands workspace-aware, so that running a command tries to run it within nested packages as long as a workspaces field is defined in `package.json`.
+Make **npm cli** subcommands **npm workspaces**-aware, so that running a command tries to run it within all **workspaces** as long as a **workspaces configuration** field is properly defined in `package.json`.

-Only a subset of npm commands are to be supported:
+Only a subset of commands are to be supported:

-- `fund` List funding info for all packages
+- `fund` List funding info for all workspaces
-- `ls` List all packages
+- `ls` List all packages including workspaces
-- `outdated` List outdated deps for all packages
+- `outdated` List outdated deps including workspaces and its deps
-- `publish` Publishes all packages
-- `run-script` Run arbitrary scripts for all packages
+- `run-script` Run arbitrary scripts in all workspaces
-- `rebuild` Rebuild all packages
+- `rebuild` Rebuild all workspaces
 - `restart`
 - `start`
 - `stop`
-- `test` Run tests in all packages
+- `test` Run tests in all workspaces
-- `update` Update a dependency in all packages
+- `update` Updates a dependency across the entire installation tree, including workspaces
-- `version` Bump versions for all packages
-- `view` View registry info for all packages
+- `view` View registry info but also including workspaces

-A new config value should be introduced in order to allow for filtering out a subset of the packages in which to run these commands. e.g: `--filter`
+A new **npm cli** configuration value should be introduced in order to allow for filtering out a subset of the **workspaces** in which to run these commands. e.g: `--filter`

 #### Test example: